 Over the course of 25 years, EMU and its member associations have built up an enormous amount of experience in organising a Youth Music Festival.
-In this part of our website you will find more information about the festivals EMU organised, the requirements for organising a festival and some advice if you would like to organise one yourself.
+In this part of our website you will find more information about past EMU festivals.

 2018 – 13th European Youth Music Festival: At the Watergate